RomanLazarchik/Application-Manager/README.md

 ## Contribution
 Feel free to fork the repository, make your changes, and raise a pull request.
 All contributions are welcome!

+## Future Plans
+- Implement JWT-based authentication for secure access.
+- Explore the adoption of the "State" design pattern for enhanced application state management.